lllyasviel/lllyasviel.github.io/README.md

 ![image](https://user-images.githubusercontent.com/19834515/30781065-0a56eca0-a14b-11e7-8d9e-c9ca94ebdad5.png)

 Now upload our sketche and reference.
-We use a reference illustration with blur hair and gray background.
+We use a reference illustration with blue hair and gray background.
 You can select any reference images with any color.
 You can improve the colorization quality via trying more references and find a best one.
 There are nearly no trick to find the best reference in a single time.
 The more, the better.
 We highly recommend you use the images in *default_refernces.zip* and these images are selected by the author, well-suited for AI to read.

 ![image](https://user-images.githubusercontent.com/19834515/30781114-d5fe5b5e-a14b-11e7-8d01-2f459a3baccf.png)